New to Rust? Grab our free Rust for Beginners eBook Get it free →

 Here the element seen from last which passes the condition of our function is 8.

 This method returns the index of the first element in an array that passes the test function.
-It works similarly to the find() method, the only difference is that this returns the index of that element.
+It works like find(), the only difference being that it returns the index of that element.

 let array = [5, 2, 7, 4, 8];